pororo0721/carrot_market/README.md

 <hr />

 4.Chat with product sellers via chat
--When Talk to seller button is clicked, a chatRoom is created in the backend based on the sellerId and the user (clicked user) in the session.
+- When Talk to seller button is clicked, a chatRoom is created in the backend based on the sellerId and the user (clicked user) in the session.
--If the chat room is created normally, the backend transmits ok: true through res.json and the chatRoomId in the data.
+- If the chat room is created normally, the backend transmits ok: true through res.json and the chatRoomId in the data.
 When ok: true is confirmed using useEffect in the frontend, move to the created chat room (set the path through chatRoomId in data)

 ![Chat with product sellers via chat](https://user-images.githubusercontent.com/79802132/207620478-325f8a4b-2e55-4862-9725-e8f73eec7cb9.png)